GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: METHODOLOGY

-Translation invariant representation of the input trajectories is carried out before feeding the trajectory data into the prediction model.
-We follow~\cite{cheng2021exploring} to use relative positions instead of absolute positions to mitigate domain gaps across different scenes.
+The input trajectories are shifted before feeding the trajectory data into the prediction model.
+Specifically, we follow \cite{cheng2021exploring} to use relative positions instead of absolute positions to mitigate domain gaps across different scenes.
 First, we shift the origin to each agent's last observed time step for data normalization.
-Then, we use $\Delta \mathbf{X}^{2:T}_{i}=\{\Delta X^{2}_{i},\Delta X^{3}_{i},...,\Delta X^{T}_{i}\}$ to represent agent \textit{i}'s observed trajectory, where $\Delta X^{t}_{i}=\{\Delta x^{t}_{i},\Delta y^{t}_{i}\}$ is the offset from $(t-1)$ to the next time step.
-However, this translation-invariant representation of trajectories also loses the relative position information between agents, which is essential for modeling their interactions.
+Then, we use $\Delta \mathbf{X}^{2:T}_{i}=\{\Delta X^{2}_{i},...,\Delta X^{T}_{i}\}$ to represent agent \textit{i}'s observed trajectory, where $\Delta X^{t}_{i}=\{\Delta x^{t}_{i},\Delta y^{t}_{i}\}$ is the offset from $(t-1)$ to the next time step.
+However, this shifted representation of trajectories also loses the relative position information between agents, which is essential for modeling their interactions.
 Hence, we obtain the relative position between agent $i$ and $j$ based on their original positions $(x^{t}_{i}-x^{t}_{j}, y^{t}_{i}-y^{t}_{i})$ at each time step, where $i \neq j$.
-The relative position is further employed in the global interaction.
+The relative position is further employed in the global interaction modeling.